kevinscott999/Blockcast/README.md

 docker compose exec blockcastd blockcastd init
 ```
 This command will output:
 • Hardware ID: A unique identifier for your device.
 • Challenge Key: A Solana-formatted public key unique to your device.
 • Registration URL: A link to register your node. ￼

 Important: Backup your private key located at ~/.blockcast/certs/gw_challenge.key.
 Losing this key means you won’t be able to prove ownership of your device..

 ## 5. Register Your Node

 Register your node using the provided URL:
-	1. Open the Registration URL from the previous step in your browser.
+1.Open the Registration URL from the previous step in your browser.

-	2. Alternatively, visit the Blockcast web portal: https://app.blockcast.network
+2.Alternatively, visit the Blockcast web portal: https://app.blockcast.network

 3. Navigate to Manage Nodes, and click on Register Node.
 Enter your Hardware ID and Challenge Key manually.
 4. Ensure your browser has location access enabled, as it’s required for registration.

 After registration:
 • Your node should appear as Healthy in the node list within a few minutes.
 • Clicking on your node will display details like uptime, connectivity, and rewards information.
 • Note: Nodes need to be online for 6 hours for the first connectivity test and 24 hours to start earning rewards.

 ## Lastly, whem your pc goes off, you can Manually Start the BEACON Node After Boot: